Sprakle/WirelessEncodeSync/README.md

 ## Dependencies:
 * lftp
 * libmp3lame0
+* notify-osd (optional, used to notify user at key points)

 ## Under the hood:
 1. Check to see if the user deleted any files from their collection